Dr. Shaina Sadai

 Press

-A selection of news articles I have been interviewed for.
+A selection of news articles I have been interviewed for are below.
 Click the images to read the articles.

 Interview with the Enviro Show recording here.